Navigating the Regulatory Landscape: EMR Software Compliance

 Designing Secure and Compliant Systems

-Here, we will try to understand the key considerations and strategies involved in designing secure and compliant EMR systems.
+Here, we will try to understand the key considerations and strategies involved in designing secure and compliant EMR software systems.

 A. Building a Robust Security Infrastructure